Visiting the Colosseum in Rome

 To know more about the Colosseum, here are some fun facts we’ve gathered during our recent trip to Rome.

 Interesting Facts about the Colosseum

-The Colosseum is built from stone and concrete by tens of thousands of slaves, so imagine how much blood and sweat are shed to create such magnificent landmarks like this.
+The Colosseum was built from stone and concrete by thousands of slaves, so imagine how much blood and sweat were shed to create such magnificent landmarks like this.

 Historians also mentioned that the Ancient Romans would flood the Colosseum and perform a mock-sea battle inside.

-If you will be joining the group tour, depending on your type of ticket, you’ll get to roam around the Belvedere on the third, fourth and fifth levels where you’ll be offered with a different view of the arena.
+If you are joining the group tour, depending on your type of ticket, you’ll get to roam around the Belvedere on the third, fourth, and fifth levels, where you’ll be offered a different view of the arena.

-Some of the things to check out inside include the Arena floor where most battles are slated.
+Some things to check out inside include the Arena floor, where most battles are slated.

-Another interesting part of the arena is the area called the hypogeum; a two network of tunnels where the combatants and animals are being kept before they meet their unfortunate end.
+Another interesting part of the arena is the hypogeum, two tunnels where the combatants and animals are kept before they meet their unfortunate end.
 It is also said that it has 36 trap doors to support its special effects.